 Kumana National Park

-This has recently reopened after extended closure during the war years, when it was an LTTE hideout.
-The Kumana Wewa tank take center stage in the park which is surrounded by mangroves, home to a huge variety of aquatic birds.
+This had recently reopened after extended closure during the war years when it was an LTTE hideout.
+The Kumana Wewa tank takes centre stage in the park, which surrounded by mangroves, home to a huge variety of water birds.

-The park is also home to the Sri Lankan Leopard but it is tough to spot due to the very dense vegetation.
-Kubukkan Oya runs alongside the park which separates Kumana from Yala West national park.
-These aquatic birds are seen nesting in May and June.
-Among the birds, the most spotted are painted storks, herons, egrets, Indian darters and cormorants.
-Black-necked stork, one of the rarest birds of Sri Lanka could also been seen at the sanctuary.
+The park is also home to the Sri Lankan Leopard, but it is tough to spot due to the very dense vegetation.
+Kubukkan Oya runs alongside the park, which separates Kumana from Yala West national park.
+These birds have captured nesting in cameras by many Wildlife enthusiasts during the months of May through June.
+The sanctuary is home to the black-necked stalk who is one toughest bird to spot in the island.
+The common sightings are egrets, Indian darters, painted stalks, herons etc.

 Yala East National Park Sri Lanka

-Yala East National Park is separated from its twin Yala West through Kubukkan Oya that flows separating the sanctuaries.
-Similar to popular Yala West in terrain, Yala East too is home to leopards, sloth bear and many more.
-The sanctuary has a fairly dense elephant population but, the herds are smaller than Yala West.
+Yala East National Park separated from its twin Yala West through Kubukkan Oya that flows separating the sanctuaries.
+Similar to popular Yala West in terrain, Yala East, too, is home to leopards, sloth bears,s, and many more.
+The sanctuary has a fairly dense elephant population, but the herds are smaller than Yala West.

 Pottuvil Lagoon in Sri Lanka